inesucrvenom/mathfun/README.md

   -> comparison for the same functions, with cap at max allowed runtime

 In Cloudwatch console
-- from Dashboards > add widget
+- in dashboards > create dashboard > add widget
 - pick 'line' > configure
 - in tab 'Source' > paste content of the provided config file
 - click update > create widget

+In the same console, detailed analysing of logs is also possible.

 ## Note
 In lambda tests something from boto3 throws this warning in the console: